University of King's College: Early and mid-20th century

-On February 5, 1920, a fire consumed the university campus.
-Though the cause of the blaze is still unknown, tradition states it was caused by students "playing with matches" in a dormitory.
-Due to frozen fire hydrants, the blaze could not be put out and the buildings burned to the ground.
+On February 5, 1920, a fire consumed many of the university’s buildings.
+Although the cause of the blaze is still unknown, legend states it was caused by students playing with matches in a dormitory.
+Due to frozen fire hydrants at the time of the event, the blaze could not be put out and a majority of the 28-hectare campus burned to the ground.

 In 1922, the Carnegie Foundation offered a conditional grant to rebuild King's College.
 Among the provisions were that King's College was to be rebuilt in Halifax, the capital of Nova Scotia, and that it was to enter into an association with Dalhousie University.
 The partnership required King's to pay the salaries of select Dalhousie professors, who, in return, would help manage King's College.
 In addition, students at King's would be permitted to study at Dalhousie, while Dalhousie students would be permitted to study at King's with the exception of divinity; the granting of all other degrees outlined in the 1802 charter was to be temporarily halted.
 The conditions were in hope that one day all of Nova Scotia's universities would merge into a single body, much like the University of Toronto.

-King's College accepted the funding, and relocated adjacent to Dalhousie's Studley Campus, at the corner of Oxford Street and Coburg Road.
-Alongside the move, the institution renamed itself "University of King's College'.
+As consolidation was a way to strengthen a small and financially insecure institution, King's College accepted the funding and relocated to the northwest corner of Dalhousie's Studley Campus, at the intersection of Oxford Street and Coburg Road.
+Alongside the move, the institution renamed itself “University of King's College”.
 Other universities in Halifax similarly did not follow through with the Carnegie Foundation's merger plan.